heyinwong/ReelFeel/README.md

 - Add subtle UI animations and polish
 - Expand the Dashboard with more insights and interactive feedback
 - Support for demo user access before final deployment
+- transfer SQLlite to postgreSQL for deployment reason